bmetenko/SquarePacking/README.md

 Maintenance or updates unclear since only a toy project.

-Live demo functionality POC available at https://bmetenko.github.io/SquarePacking/
+Live demo functionality POC, using pyscript web integration, available at https://bmetenko.github.io/SquarePacking/

 Please note that loading and processing of larger images will take time.